 The nanoCul essentially consists of four important components:

-4. The board on which everything is soldered together.
+4. the circuit board on which everything is soldered together.

-5. Optional: A housing so that the whole thing is protected.
+5. optional: a housing so that the whole thing is also protected.

 Connect nanoCul to the RaspberryPi